MunawarRaza/prometheus/README.md

 metric_name{dimentions} value timestamp
 node_filesystem_avail_bytes{fstype="vfat",mountpoint="/home/"} 5000 4:30PM 12/1/2024

+---

 ## What is prometheus ##

-Prometheus is a monitoring solution that is responsible for collecting and aggregating metrics
+Prometheus is a monitoring solution that is responsible for collecting and aggregating metrics.
+Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

 ### What prometheus can do ? ###